Examining Today’s Moral Issues

 The Center for Research on Ethics and Values seeks to develop that kind of larger vision by promoting interdisciplinary dialogue and supporting research on ethics and values.
 Ernest L. Boyer was a friend of the university as well as the brother of a valued APU colleague, William E. Boyer, former dean of the College of Liberal Arts and Sciences, now faculty emeritus.

-The Center for Research on Ethics and Values complements the goals of a number of programs at the university, including the Office of the Provost’s Academic Vision 2022, particularly in the area of transformational scholarship; the William E. and Ernest L. Boyer Common Day of Learning; the Center for Academic Service-Learning; the Center for Research in Science; the Office of Research and Grants; the Office of Faith Integration; and the David C. Bicker Communication IMPACT Conference.
+The Center for Research on Ethics and Values complements the goals of a number of offices and programs at the university, including the Office of the Provost, particularly in the area of transformational scholarship; the William E. and Ernest L. Boyer Common Day of Learning; the Center for Academic Service-Learning; the Center for Research in Science; the Office of Research and Grants; the Office of Faith Integration; and the David C. Bicker Communication IMPACT Conference.